Last Updated on June 20, 2022 by Rat Race Running

-It is common advice from financial advocates, which, according to them, everyone should practice.
+It is a standard advice from personal finance advocates, which, according to them, everyone should practice.

-It says that we should put on hold the things that we think is important now, in exchange for better things tomorrow.
+Delayed gratification says that we should put a hold on the things that we think are important today in exchange for better things tomorrow.

-Though it is not wrong, it is also not entirely right.
+Though it is not wrong, I believe it is also not entirely correct, either.

 We should learn how to live life in balance.
 Enjoy our time today while considering its implications for 10-, 20-, or 30- years into the future.

-This is not to advertise the YOLO (You Only Live Once) mentality or discredit delayed gratification.
-The point is, it is important to determine your middle ground.
+This does not advertise the YOLO (You Only Live Once) mentality or discredit delayed gratification.
+The point is that it is essential to determine your middle ground.

 Enjoying today does not mean splurging in the latest gadgets, traveling every month, or even shopping on every sale.

-Yes, it would be easier to do a lot of things 5 or 10 years from now because you probably have a higher income.
+Yes, it would be easier to do many things 5 or 10 years from now because you probably have a higher income.
 But by then, you will also have more responsibilities.

-Remember that the time you neglect your self, friends, and families is ALSO time wasted.
+Remember that the time you neglect yourself, friends, and families are ALSO time wasted.

 Enjoying today is not entirely an issue with finances but instead with time.

-Even with a small income, you may start by setting aside a few hundred pesos every month, putting it in a ‘Guilt-free’ and/or a ‘Travel’ Account, and letting it grow.
+Even with a small income, you may start by setting aside a few hundred pesos every month, putting it in a ‘guilt-free’ and a ‘travel’ account, and letting it grow.

-Always remember that money is just a tool, so there is nothing wrong with enjoying it every now and then.
+Remember that money is just a tool, so there is nothing wrong with enjoying it now and then.